 Practicum.
 Practica are designed to demonstrate synthesis of expanded knowledge acquired within the DNP curriculum.
 One credit hour for nine hours of activity per week - 1:9.
 Practicum hours are not substantiated by the students' expertise in the health-care system demonstrated prior to the DNP program nor by time spent working on classroom assignments.
-The practicum hours signify the capability of the student to meet the AACN Essentials for DNP education.
+The practicum hours signify the capability of the student to meet The Essentials of Doctoral Education for Advanced Nursing Practice (AACN, 2006).
 A minimum of 1,000 hours post BSN or 500 hours post MSN is required.
 The hours can be demonstrated through a variety of methods including:

 Most students complete practice hours at their site of employment as an advanced practice nurse, health system manager, or nurse informaticist.
 Students are required to submit a signed "Letter of Understanding" between VUSN and their employer or practice site.
 The letter, though not a formal contract, is a signed memorandum of understanding that the student's employer is aware of the student's enrollment in the DNP program at VUSN and will be able to work on the identified project topic within this professional practice setting under the supervision of the student's identified faculty adviser and in association with the agency facilitator.
 The DNP program director reviews the practice site for appropriateness and signs the letter of understanding.
-For students not employed in a setting appropriate to their area of study in the DNP program, VUSN will execute affiliation agreements with a specified agency and preceptor for the student's practica course work.
+For students not employed in a setting appropriate to their area of study in the DNP program, VUSN will execute affiliation agreements with a specified agency for the student's practica course work.
 All requirements for practica should be completed and on file (see Registration) at the time of enrollment.
 DNP students may be asked to complete the immunization/certification requirements depending on the nature of their clinical situation.
 Clinical mentors and/or agencies may require a drug screening or additional criminal background check.
 Costs associated with these processes will be the responsibility of the student.

 Intensive Sessions: All students are required to attend an on-campus intensive session at the beginning of each semester.
 Time on campus may vary slightly depending on individual programs of study.
 Detailed intensive schedules are distributed to students and made available on the VUSN Web site at least 4 weeks prior to each intensive session.
-Attendance is mandatory for successful completion of the DNP program.
+Attendance is required for successful completion of the DNP program.

-2017-18 Intensive Dates
+2018-19 Intensive Dates

-Fall: August 28-31, 2017 (Monday-Thursday) Spring: January 8-11, 2018 (Monday-Thursday) Summer: May 7-10, 2018 (Monday-Thursday)
+Fall: August 27-30, 2018 (Monday-Thursday) Spring: January 15-18, 2019 (Tuesday-Friday) Summer: May 13-16, 2019 (Monday-Thursday)